-As we start this new beginning – a new calendar year – complete Step 1: What is your intention this year?
-What will you do to fulfill it and why?
+As we start this new beginning – a new calendar year – complete Step 1.

-Let your clarity – on what you intend to get done this year and why – support you in getting back on track to accomplish your goals or readjust them so they feel relevant and meaningful to you!
+Let this clarity support you in getting back on track to accomplish your goals or readjust them so they feel relevant and meaningful to you!

 You’ve got this!

 Be well.
 Stay healthy and safe.
 Wishing you all the best this new year!